umohsamuel/TM-test/README.md

 This was built with Vite create react app.

-This project is already hosted at https://tm-test-henna.vercel.app/ so you can check it out there!
+If you prefer not to set up the project locally, you can access the hosted version of the Task Management Web App at https://tm-test-henna.vercel.app/.
+This allows you to explore the app without going through the process of running it on your local machine.
+So you can check it out there!

 # Setting Up the Task Management Web App Locally
 To run the Task Management Web App on your local machine, follow these steps: